 Then there is a scene in Band of Brothers where one of the 101st Airborne soldiers is screaming at a German shop keeper who is objecting because all of his goods are being taken by the Americans to feed the Kaufering IV prisoners.
 The shop keeper keeps repeating “Ich bin kein Nazi.”
 But the soldier is angry because the shopkeeper didn’t do anything about the Kaufering IV camp, although he must have smelled the burning bodies.
 Of course, the German civilians would not have been told anything about the top secret underground factories in the Kaufering camps, but this American with a Harvard background couldn’t understand that.

-One of the next scenes shows 600,000 German soldiers marching in perfect formation down the center of the Autobahn after they surrendered.
+One of the next scenes shows 600,000 German soldiers marching in perfect formation down the center of the Autobahn after they had surrendered.
 The Americans knew of the legendary discipline of the German Army, so the German soldiers are completely unguarded as they march.

 Meanwhile, undisciplined American soldiers are shown killing two German soldiers, who have just surrendered in good faith, and then stealing their prized Luger pistols.
 The 101st soldiers just shrug this off, while Harvard guy screams at the Germans soldiers who are marching by.
 He is angry because Germany started the war and his Harvard education had been interrupted as a result.
 The Germans completely ignore this verbal abuse and keep marching in step.